 Our results of operations are affected by fluctuations in the value of the U.S. dollar as compared to foreign currencies, predominately the Euro, as a result of the sales of our products in foreign markets.
 Foreign currency forward and option contracts are used to hedge against the effects of such fluctuations.
-Both positive and negative impacts to our international product sales from movements in foreign exchange rates have been mitigated by the natural, opposite impact that the investments in foreign exchange rates have been mitigated by the natural, opposite impact that the investments in foreign exchange rates have on our international operating expenses and as a result of our foreign currency hedging activities.
-Our hedging activities seek to offset the impact, both positive and negative, that foreign exchange rate changes may have on our results of operations.
-As such, the impact to our results of operations from changes in foreign currency exchange rates has been largely mitigated.
+Both positive and negative impacts to our international product sales from movements in foreign exchange rates have been mitigated by the natural, opposite impact that the investments in foreign exchange rates have on our international operating expenses and as a result of our foreign currency hedging activities.